 GEO-1 Sewage Disposal: In accordance with Health and Safety Code 5411 and Amador County Code 14.12.140, wastewater from any residence, place of business, or other building or place where persons reside, congregate, or are employed, must be discharged to an approved method of wastewater treatment and disposal.
-The project parcel has a 3 bedroom septic system constructed under Permit #13272.
-This permit received final sign-off by the Environmental Health Department on November 12, 2020.
-File notes indicate this system is connected to serve a barn.
-The project parcel also has a 4 bedroom septic system constructed under permit #11314.
-This was an engineered system.
-This permit received final sign-off by our Department on November 5, 2007.
+The project parcel has a - bedroom septic system constructed under Permit #-----.
+This permit received final signoff by the Environmental Health Department on [date].
+File notes indicate ----.

-Where, for either existing on-site sewage disposal system, a future change in the character of use is proposed in accordance with an activity allowed under the new AG zoning designation, the applicant will be required to do the following: Retain the services of a qualified professional to review the existing OWTS and the proposed use(s) and submit a report to the Department certifying that the existing OWTS may be expected to provide acceptable service for the proposed use or to specify any modifications, expansion replacement or treatment that would be needed for such certification to be possible.
+Where, for either existing on-site sewage disposal system, a future change in the character of use is proposed in accordance with an activity allowed under the existing zoning, the property owner must retain the services of a qualified professional to review the existing OWTS and the proposed use(s) and submit a report to the Department certifying that the existing OWTS may be expected to provide acceptable service for the proposed use or to specify any modifications, expansion replacement or treatment that would be needed for such certification to be possible.